minimaxir/automl-gs/README.md

 ## Helpful Notes

 * *It is the user's responsibility to ensure the input dataset is high-quality.* No model hyperparameter search will provide good research on flawed/unbalanced datasets.
-Relatedly, hyperparameter optimization may provide optimistic predictions on the validation set, which may not necessairly match the model performance in the real world.
+Relatedly, hyperparameter optimization may provide optimistic predictions on the validation set, which may not necessarily match the model performance in the real world.
-* *A neural network approach alone may not necessairly be the best approach*.
+* *A neural network approach alone may not necessarily be the best approach*.
 Try using `xgboost`.
 The results may surprise you!
 * *automl-gs is only attempting to solve tabular data problems.* If you have a more complicated problem to solve (e.g. predicting a sequence of outputs), I recommend using Microsoft's [NNI](https://github.com/Microsoft/nni) and Uber's [Ludwig](https://github.com/uber/ludwig) as noted in the introduction.

 ## Future Work